Jerakin/DefTree/doc/source/index.rst

 DefTree |version|
 =================
-DefTree is a python module modify Defold_ documents, it's first implementation was inspired by the xml.ElementTree library.
+DefTree is a python module for modifying Defold_ documents.
+The first implementation was inspired by the xml.ElementTree library.

 .. _Defold: http://www.defold.com/

-It reads any Defold document into a object tree hierarchy, the module have three main concepts
+DefTree reads any Defold document into an object tree hierarchy and follow the these three main concepts

-1. DefTree represents the whole Defold document as a tree and
+1. DefTree represents the complete Defold document as a tree.

-2. Element represents a single node or block in this tree and
+2. Element represents a single node or block in this tree.

-3. Attribute represent a name value pair
+3. Attribute represent a name value pair.

 Installation